frejanordsiek/hdf5storage/README.rst

 ========

 0.2.
 Feature release adding the following.
-     * Optional data compression and the storage of data checksums.
-       Controlled by several new options.
      * Ability to write Python 3.x ``int`` and Python 2.x ``long`` that are too large to fit into ``np.int64``.
 Doing so no longer raises an exception.
      * Ability to write ``np.bytes_`` with non-ASCII characters in them.
        Doing so no longer raises an exception.

+0.1.9.
+Minor feature release adding optional data compression and the storage of data checksums.
+Controlled by several new options.

 0.1.8.
 Bugfix release fixing the following two bugs.
        * Issue #21.
 Fixed bug where the ``'MATLAB_class'`` Attribute is